knative/docs/docs/eventing/sources/rabbitmq-source/README.md

     }
 ```

 Congratulations!
-Your new RabbitMQ Source its working!
+Your new RabbitMQ Source is working!

 ### Cleanup